umijs/umi/docs/plugins/plugin-initial-state.md

 * Type: `() => Prommise<any>`

 The configuration is a function of async.
 It will be executed at the beginning of the entire application, and the returned value will be used as globally shared data.
-Layout plug-in, Access plug-in and users can get this data directly through `useModel ('@@ initialState')`.
+Layout plug-in, Access plug-in and users can get this data directly through `useModel('@@initialState')`.

 ```typescript
 // src/app.ts